sdziallas/comp55/docs/labs/13-Refact.md

 like, for example, where you can pass in (label, x, y, width, height, color) as parameters in a function to create buttons.

-Here is a pseudo code as an example:
+Here is an example written in pseudocode

 ```java
 void makeButton(String label, double x, double y, double width, double height, Color col) {